 Driver Training Course Rebate Program

 Town of Canmore Council approved the use of $25,000 from the outflow revenue generated from the photo radar program to be put towards a rebate program called the New Driver Training Course Rebate Program.
 There will be a maximum of 100 rebates of $250 available to Canmore residents per calendar year.
-Please note that individuals are only eligible for this rebate program if they have completed the training courses in 2016 and 2017.
+Please note that individuals are only eligible for this rebate program if they have completed the training courses in 2018.

 Town of Canmore